 5.4 Vesting conditions

-- the employment is terminated by INVISIO or any of its subsidiaries for any reason other than due to the participant’s breach of the employment agreement,
+(a) the employment is terminated by INVISIO or any of its subsidiaries for any reason other than due to the participant’s breach of the employment agreement, or

-A participant encompassed by items (a)-(d) above shall, with regard to the Stock Options, be treated as if he/she was still employed by the INVISIO group during the entire Vesting Period.
+A participant encompassed by items (a)-(b) above shall, with regard to the Stock Options, be treated as if he/she was still employed by the INVISIO group during the entire Vesting Period.

 5.5 Performance criteria

-The share price development for the INVISIO share (including paid dividends) during the Measurement Period compared to the SIX Portfolio Return Index (”SIXPRX”) reference index.
+The share price development for the INVISIO share (including paid dividends from INVISIO to its shareholders for the period 1 April 2019 – 30 April 2022) during the Measurement Period compared to the SIX Portfolio Return Index (”SIXPRX”) reference index.
 (SIXPRX displays the average development (including dividends) on Nasdaq Stockholm adjusted for stock fund placement limitations.)

 In order for all (100 per cent) of the Stock Options to entitle the participant to acquire shares in INVISIO it is required that the share price development for INVISIO surpasses SIXPRX with 20 percentage points.
 If the share price development surpasses SIXPRX with 10 percentage points, half (50 per cent) of the participant’s Stock Options will entitle the participant to acquire shares in INVISIO.
 If the share price development for the INVISIO share surpasses SIXPRX with more than 10 but with less than 20 percentage points, the Stock Options will entitle to acquisition of shares in INVISIO on a linear basis between 50 to 100 per cent.
 If the share price development in INVISIO does not surpasses SIXPRX with 10 percentage points, all (100 per cent) of the Stock Options will lapse.